Shadow Cones: A Generalized Framework for Partial Order Embeddings: Experiments

 \section{Experiments}

-This section showcases shadow cones' ability to represent and infer hierarchical relations on four data sets: Microsoft Concept Graph (MCG) \cite{wang2015inference,wu2012probase,li2017improved}, Hearst patterns \cite{hearst1992automatic,le2019inferring}, WordNet \cite{christiane1998wordnet}, and its Mammal sub-graph.
-We consider only the \textbf{Is-A} type relations in these data sets.
+This section showcases shadow cones' ability to represent and infer hierarchical relations on four datasets (detailed statistics in Appendix~\ref{apsec:training_details}): MCG \citep{wang2015inference,wu2012probase,li2017improved}, Hearst patterns \citep{hearst1992automatic,le2019inferring}, WordNet Noun \citep{christiane1998wordnet}, and its Mammal sub-graph.
+We consider only the \textbf{Is-A} type relations in these datasets.

-\textbf{Transitive reduction and transitive closure.} MCG and Hearst are pruned until they are acyclic, as explained in the appendix.
-We compute transitive reduction and closure of all four data sets \cite{aho1972transitive}.
+\textbf{Transitive reduction and transitive closure.} MCG and Hearst are pruned until they are acyclic, as detailed in Appendix~\ref{apsec:training_details}.
+We then compute their transitive reduction and closure \citep{aho1972transitive}.
 Transitive reduction reduces the graph to a minimal set of relations from which all other relations could be inferred.
-Consistent with \cite{ganea2018hyperbolic}, we refer to this minimal set as the "basic" edges.
-Conversely, transitive closure encompasses all pairs of points connected via transitivity.
+Consistent with \citep{ganea2018hyperbolic}, we refer to this minimal set as the "basic" edges.
+On the other hand, transitive closure encompasses all pairs of points connected via transitivity.
 Transitive reduction and closure respectively offer the most succinct and exhaustive representations of DAGs.

-\textbf{Training and testing partitions.} Our main testing regime is to predict unseen non-basic edges.
-Non-basic edges can be inferred from the basic ones by transitivity, but the reverse is not true.
+\textbf{Training and testing.} Non-basic edges can be inferred from the basic ones by transitivity, but the reverse is not true.
 Therefore, it is critical to include all basic edges in the training sets.
-Consistent with \cite{ganea2018hyperbolic}, we create training sets with varying levels of difficulty by progressively adding 1\% to 90\% of the non-basic edges.
+Consistent with \citep{ganea2018hyperbolic}, we create training sets with varying levels of difficulty by progressively adding 1\% to 90\% of the non-basic edges.
 The remaining 10\% of non-basic edges are evenly divided between the validation and test sets.
-While the Noun and MCG datasets are trained using a maximum of 50\% non-basic edges, we limit Hearst training to 5\%.
-This is due to Hearst's transitive closure being more than ten times larger than that of Noun, despite having comparable numbers of basic relations (appendix).
-Computing classification metrics such as F1 score requires negative samples.
-We document the sampling process in the Appendix.
+Our main testing regime is to first train an embedding using a collection of basic and non-basic edges, and then use it to predict unseen non-basic edges.
+In Appendix \ref{app: additional exp} we discuss other downstream tasks such as distance-based classification.